Mimosa Cake with Chocolate Cream

 Mimosa Cake with Chocolate Cream.

-Also, to make it even more “daring” in the diplomatic cream, if you want, you can add a bit of chili powder.
-Easy to make, it will give you much satisfaction.
+Also, to make it even more ‘daring’ in the diplomatic cream, you can add a little bit of chili powder.
+Easy to make and will give you great satisfaction.

 • Difficulty: Medium